-Accountable Member Councillor AW Berry Cabinet Member for Resources Accountable Officer Jon Dearing Group Manager - Customer Services, Revenues and Housing Support Services 01285 623304 jon.dearing@publicagroup.uk

-Purpose of Report To consider proposals for changes to Long Term Empty Property Premiums (for onward recommendation to the Council).
-Recommendation(s) That it be recommended to Council that the Long Term Empty Property Premium (currently set at 50%) is:- (a) increased to 100% from 1 st April 2019 for those properties which are/have been empty for two years and over; (b) increased to 200% from 1 st April 2020 for those properties which are/have been empty for five years and over; (c) increased to 300% from 1 st April 2021 for those properties which are/have been empty for 10 years and over.
+Accountable Member Councillor AW Berry Cabinet Member for Resources Accountable Officer Jon Dearing Group Manager - Customer Services, Revenues and Housing Support Services 01285 623304 jon.dearing@publicagroup.uk Purpose of Report To consider proposals for changes to Long Term Empty Property Premiums (as recommended by the Cabinet).
+CABINET Recommendation That the Long Term Empty Property Premium (currently set at 50%) be:- (a) increased to 100% from 1 st April 2019 for those properties which are/have been empty for two years and over; (b) increased to 200% from 1 st April 2020 for those properties which are/have been empty for five years and over; (c) increased to 300% from 1 st April 2021 for those properties which are/have been empty for 10 years and over.
 Reason(s) for Recommendation(s) This proposal seeks to incentivise owners to bring properties back into use as quickly as possible to maximise the housing stock of the District.

-Ward(s) Affected All (potentially)

-Key Decision Not applicable

-Recommendation to Council Yes

-Financial Implications (i) An increase in the premium would provide a modest increase in finances for the Council (by up to £19,594 by 2021/22) although other principal preceptors such as the County Council will see more significant additional benefits (set out in Appendix 'A') . (ii) Should the premium prove successful from a policy perspective and reduce long-term empty properties, then there would be no financial benefit or indeed a small cost as current premium charges fall away.
+Ward(s) Affected All (potentially) Key Decision Not applicable Recommendation to Council Yes, from the Cabinet Financial Implications (i) An increase in the premium would provide a modest increase in finances for the Council (by up to £19,594 by 2021/22) although other principal preceptors such as the County Council will see more significant additional benefits (set out in Appendix 'A') . (ii) Should the premium prove successful from a policy perspective and reduce long-term empty properties, then there would be no financial benefit or indeed a small cost as current premium charges fall away.

-Legal and Human Rights Implications Councils now have discretion to apply higher premiums in respect of long term empty properties in an attempt to further incentivise property owners to bring properties back to the market by introducing a higher premium.
+Implications of long term empty properties in an attempt to further incentivise property owners to bring properties back to the market by introducing a higher premium.
 Environmental and Sustainability Implications None Human Resource Implications None Key Risks There is a risk that raising additional charges on empty properties could lead to an increase in tax-avoidance tactics.
 This could include the creation of fictitious tenancies, increased claims for single person discount, and claims for exemption from premium payments.
 Steps will be taken to mitigate the risks identified through increased property controls, monitoring and on-site inspections.
-Equalities Analysis This was carried out as part of the national legislative process and there are no key groups affected beyond identified in that analysis

-Related Decisions Cabinet - 7 th November 2013 (CAB.51) Background Documents None Appendices Appendix 'A' - Proposal Illustration

-Performance Management (i) Refer recommendation(s) to Council.
-Follow Up (ii) The Revenues and Housing Support Service will monitor all premiums in line with local policy.
+Equalities Analysis This was carried out as part of the national legislative process and there are no key groups affected beyond identified in that analysis Related Decisions Cabinet - 7 th November 2013 (CAB.51) Background Documents None Appendices Appendix 'A' - Proposal Illustration Performance Management Follow Up (i) Implement Council decision(s).(ii) The Revenues and Housing Support Service will monitor all premiums in line with local policy.
+Options for Joint Working This approach has been developed in partnership West Oxfordshire District Council